rahul4732saini/MicroSnake/README.md

     Example using **QEMU**:

     ```bash
-    qemu-system-x86_64 -drive format=raw,file=bin/snake.bin
+    qemu-system-i386 -drive format=raw,file=bin/snake.bin
     ```

 2. **Boot it using an external device such as a PenDrive or CD/DVD**:

     Example using a PenDrive:

-    In order to boot the game, you would require to make the PenDrive bootable by copying the executable to its 1st sector (512-byte) or MBR.
+    In order to boot the game, you would require to make the PenDrive bootable by copying the executable to its 1st sector (512-byte).
 This step can be performed by using a tool such as `dd`, an example of which is shown as follows:

     ```bash
     dd if=bin/snake.bin of=<destination-device> bs=512 count=1 conv=notrunc
     ```

-    Replace the `destination-device` with the path to the device file based on the Operating System.
+    Replace the `destination-device` with the path to the device file based on your Operating System.

     Once written to the MBR, the device can be used to boot the game.